sbd-community/handbook/docs/standards/us/nist-sp-800-218-ssdf-overview.md

 **Relationship to Other Standards**

-The SSDF does not exist in a vacuum.
-It serves as a foundational process framework that enables organizations to meet the requirements of more specific regulations and standards.
+The SSDF does not provide specific "how-to" guidance for the unique challenges of embedded systems.
+Instead, it serves as a foundational process framework that enables organizations to meet the requirements of more specific regulations and standards.

 | Standard / Framework | How it interacts with the SSDF |
 | :--- | :--- |